An In-Depth Look at the Fed's Balance Sheet

 Interactive plotly chart · R script

-Using the pdfetch package, we first pull the relevant data series from FRED via pdfetch_FRED(c("WALCL", "WGCAL", ...).
-We also consolidate some of the lesser important balance sheet items into broader categories.
-We then get the data into shape for ggplot2 to give us an area plot.
-For liabilities to be plotted in negative territory, we need to multiply them by -1 and reverse their ordering using bs.order <- c(grep("^a", bs.names, value = TRUE), rev(grep("^l", bs.names, value = TRUE))).
-We also want an interactive plotly chart, so we reduce the frequency to monthly (this will reduce the payload and make the graph more responsive) before feeding the data to plotly in a loop to create a stacked bar chart.
-With bar charts plotly allows users to display specific components separately, which can provide better understanding for how different series relate to each other.
-Click here for the interactive plot.
+Using the pdfetch package, we first fetch the relevant data series from FRED via pdfetch_FRED(c("WALCL", "WGCAL", ...).
+We also consolidate some of the less prominent balance sheet items into broader categories.
+After that, we reshape the data for ggplot2 and create an area plot.
+To plot liabilities in negative territory, we multiply the relevant balance sheet items by -1 and reverse their ordering using bs.order <- c(grep("^a", bs.names, value = TRUE), rev(grep("^l", bs.names, value = TRUE))).